-- Find dinner and curiosity at Cycles at the Empire, a cafe-restaurant in a corner of the Empire Hotel, Deloraine's tallest building and a former bike factory.
+Relax over dinner at Cycles at the Empire, a cafe-restaurant in a corner of the Empire Hotel, Deloraine's tallest building and a former bike factory.

-- Everyone loves a waterfall, and you’re spoiled for choice around the Great Western Tiers, the Short Walks Capital of Tasmania.
-Take an easy two-kilometre walk to beautiful Liffey Falls, or spy two falls - Split Rock Falls and Shower Cave Falls – on the three-kilometre return Split Rock Walk.
-Or make a day of it to see two-tier Meander Falls on a 10-kilometre walking circuit.
+Everyone loves a waterfall, and you’re spoiled for choice around the Great Western Tiers, the short walks capital of Tasmania.
+Take an easy 2km walk to beautiful Liffey Falls, or spy two falls – Split Rock Falls and Shower Cave Falls – on the 3km return Split Rock walk.
+Or make a day of it to see two-tier Meander Falls on a 10km return walk.

-- To see the forest from a different perspective, try shooting the Meander River on a sledging trip, a bit like rafting for one through the river rapids, with Meander Wilderness Experiences.
+To see the forest from a different perspective, try shooting the Meander River on a sledging trip, a bit like rafting solo through the river rapids, with Meander Wilderness Experiences.

-- Having walked up an appetite, go grazing in Elizabeth Town.
-Start savoury at Ashgrove Farm Cheese - the viewing window will give you a peek at the process - and move on to dessert at either (or both) Van Diemens Land Creamery, with 24 flavours of ice cream, or Christmas Hills Raspberry Farm (don’t miss its popular chocolate-coated raspberries).
+Having worked up an appetite, go grazing in Elizabeth Town.
+Start savoury at the Ashgrove Cheese Dairy Door, trying luxe cheese toasties, a truffle fondue or a cheesy flight, and move on to dessert at either (or both of) Van Diemens Land Creamery, with 24 flavours of ice-cream, or Christmas Hills Raspberry Farm (don’t miss its popular chocolate-coated raspberries).

-- Take a short walk with a deep view to Tulumpanga/Alum Cliffs, where a lookout shadows the Mersey River as it bends through a gorge.
+Take a short walk with a deep view to Alum Cliffs, where a lookout shadows the Mersey River as it bends through a gorge.
 This was a place of social and spiritual significance to palawa, Tasmanian Aboriginal people, because of the ochre found in the area.

-- Head for Cradle Mountain, and link up with the Western Wilds and its Waterfalls and Wilderness Walks itinerary.
+Head for Cradle Mountain, and link up with the Western Wilds drive journey and our Waterfalls and Wilderness Walks itinerary.